stdtypes/stdtypes.org/README.md

 $ git clone https://github.com/stdtypes/stdtypes.org.git
 ```

-You will need [Node.js](https://nodejs.org/en/) to build some essential files.
+You will need [Node.js](https://nodejs.org/en/) to build some essential files and install dependencies for this project.

-First, convert all `.yaml` type definitions to `.json` files that are easy machine readable and for better use with the website.

 ```
-$ npm run yaml2json
+$ npm install
 ```

 To run a simple webserver on your machine, use the simple http-server that comes with this project.